timechain-academy/timechain.academy.old/curriculum/lnbits.md

     - Where to get help
 - Q & A session

-### Notes: Other workshop ideas:
+> **Note**: Other workshop ideas:

-- advanced workshop for building sample production ready applications on LNBits
+> - advanced workshop for building sample production ready applications on LNBits
-- workshop on LNURL/webLN applications, e.g. lnurl-auth, lightning addresses, webln.dev
+> - workshop on LNURL/webLN applications, e.g. lnurl-auth, lightning addresses, webln.dev

 ### About the Instructor: